-Mt.
-Koshikidake is a mountain located in the 'Dewa Basin' of Yamagata Prefecture in modern day Murayama City.
+Mount Koshikidake is a mountain located in the 'Dewa Basin' of Yamagata Prefecture, in modern day Murayama City.
 It rises for 5km reaching an altitude of 1,016 m.
 This mountain is relatively unknown in Japan but has an astonishing history as both a ‘Demon’s Gate Seal’ and as a site significant to Shugendo.
-Koshiki carries the meaning of a rice cooking mound which the peak is said to resemble.
+The word Koshiki carries the meaning of a rice cooking mound which the peak is said to resemble.
 The term also carries connotations of the central 'hub' of a wheel.
-The seal of Mt Koshikidake consists of 9 stars; a circle surrounded by 8 circles, also resembling a wheel and its hub which symbolise the navagraha or nine luminaries (九曜; kuyo).
+The seal of Mt Koshikidake consists of a circle surrounded by 8 circles, resembling a wheel and its hub which symbolise the navagraha or nine luminaries (九曜; kuyo).
 Mount Koshikidake's ascetic trails are said to have been significant to the Indigenous Ezo people dating back to the Jomon period and traces of ancient well sites have been found across the mountain.
-The stone image of Koshikidake Daigongen at its peak dates back to the Heian period.
+The stone image of Koshikidake Daigongen (大権現; great manifestation) at its peak dates back to the Heian period.

-Mt Koshikidake was traditionally revered as the abode of the Ame-no-Mi-Kumari deity (Agricultural Kami of water, moisture, fertility and childbirth) and as a site of amagoi rituals (rain ceremonies).
-From songs recorded on the mountain, it is known that rain making ceremonies played a prominent role in the mountain's culture.
-Hymns passed down in the traditions of Mt.
-Koshikidake speak to this:
+Mount Koshikidake was traditionally revered as the abode of the Ame-no-Mi-Kumari deity (agricultural divinity of water, moisture, fertility and childbirth) and as a site of amagoi rituals (rain ceremonies).
+Hymns passed down in the mountain's history speak to the prominent role rain ceremony's played in the mountain's culture.

 Here in the traces of the Koshiki peak, we lament for merciful rain

-Worship relating to Kannon (Avalokitesvara) in various manifestations (usually ‘Sho-Kannon’ (聖観音) has always been popular in the Shonai plain region and we can assume that this is in part to Kannon’s relation to rain-making.
-Dragons and nagas are also related to rainmaking, and the slopes of Mt.Koshikidake are associated with dragons (竜 ryu).
+Worship related to Avalokitesvara (観音; Kannon) in various manifestations (usually ‘Sho-Kannon’ 聖観音) has always been popular in the Shonai plain region and we can assume that this is in part due to Kannon’s relationship with rain-making.
+Dragons and nagas (竜; ryu) are also related to rainmaking, and the slopes of Mt.Koshikidake are associated with dragons.

-Early in his life Dosho is said to have roamed Japan, devoting himself to works that contributed to the welfare of the public.
-It was during this time in the fourth year of the Daishoku (648 – approximately 20 years old) that he sought out a mountain at Imperial request to act as the Kimon (鬼門-demon’s gate) of the Nara Capital.
-This led to the enshrining of Kannon on Mt.
-Koshikidake and the opening of the Hakkoin temple, the predecessor of the mountain’s Kannon-ji temple.
+Early in his life, Dosho is said to have roamed the Japanese archipelago, devoting himself to works that contributed to the welfare of the public.
+It was during this time in the fourth year of the Daishoku (648 – approximately 20 years old) that he sought out a mountain at Imperial request to act as the kimon (鬼門; demon’s gate) of the Nara Capital.
+This led to the enshrining of Kannon at Mt.
+Koshikidake and the opening of the Hakko-in temple, the predecessor of the mountain’s Kannon-ji temple.

-The Kimon is associated with the direction of ‘North East’ and Mt.
-Koshikidake sits in this direction from the Capital at the time (Nara).
+The kimon is associated with the direction of ‘North East’ and Mt.
+Koshikidake sits in this direction from the capital at the time (Nara).
 In Onmyodo (Taoist Yin-Yang Divination & Geomancy) the North-East is considered a particularly incompatible/taboo direction through which negative forces can enter and leave.
 Shrines and temples in this cardinal direction were established to act as ‘Demon Gates’ in order to ‘seal’ negative influences and for generations Mt Koshikidake’s Kannon-ji temple acted as part of a 'Honcho no Kimon' – a “Demon Gate of the Morning.”
 Mt.
-Hiei of Tendai Buddhist fame was established for similar reasons.
+Hiei of Tendai Buddhist fame held a similar position.

-Shugendo at Koshikidake Kannon-ji developed under both Tendai and Shingon (Mantrayana) influence, and was subsumed under the Shingon affiliated Tozan-ha sect of Shugendo through it's connections with Mt Yudono as well as it's connections with Daigo-ji Sanbo-in (Kyoto) during the Edo period.
-Documents held by Kannonji show that in reality the boundaries between sect identities weren't so clear and shugenja on route to pilgrimage sites stopped at many different kinds of temples and had mentors and teachers that varied across sectarian divisions.
+Shugendo at Koshikidake Kannon-ji developed under both Tendai and Shingon influence, and was subsumed under the Shingon affiliated Tozan-ha sect of Shugendo through it's connections with Mt Yudono as well as it's connections with Daigo-ji Sanbo-in (Kyoto) during the Edo period.
+Documents held by Kannon-ji show that in reality the boundaries between sect identities weren't so clear and shugenja on route to pilgrimage sites stopped at many different kinds of temples, and had mentors and teachers that varied across sectarian divisions.

 It is important to emphasise that in medieval times, the term "religion" had no equivalent in Japan.
 The very concept of 'religion and its Japanese translation, shukyo (宗教; teaching) is a concept that was imported during the Meiji era from the West.
 Before the Meiji period, there was no generic word to describe religious trends in the way we see them.